Anushakrao/sample/README.md

 # sample
-sample project to check working of jenkins
+sample project to check working of jenkins.........